StanfordMSL/msl_quad/docs/source/external_resources.rst

 .. meta::
     :description lang=en: Main page for external resource related documentation.

-Below is a list of useful resources while working with the quadrotor repository.
+Below is a collection of useful resources while working with the quadrotors.

 * `Stanford Flightroom <https://stanfordflightroom.github.io/>`_